George Senesky

 George Lawrence Senesky (April 4, 1922 – June 25, 2001) was an American professional basketball player and coach.
-A 6'2" guard from Saint Joseph's University, he was the 1942-1943 College Basketball Season's Consensus Player of the Year and played for eight seasons in the Basketball Association of America (BAA) and the National Basketball Association (NBA), all with the Philadelphia Warriors.
+A 6'2" guard from Saint Joseph's University, he was the 1942–43 College Basketball Season's Consensus Player of the Year and played for eight seasons in the Basketball Association of America (BAA) and the National Basketball Association (NBA), all with the Philadelphia Warriors.
 He later coached the franchise, from 1955 through to 1958, winning the NBA title in 1956.

 Professional career

 A Pennsylvania native, Senesky played for the St. Joseph Hawks from 1940 to 1943.
 In his final year, he averaged 23.4 points a game scoring 515 total points in 22 games of that season, a school record.
 Seven years later, his brother Paul broke the record.
-He was the unofficial NCAA Division I scoring leader for that year.
+He was the unofficial NCAA scoring champion for that year.
 Afterwards, he served in the Army Air Forces in World War II.
 After he had served, he played for the Philadelphia Sphas of the American Basketball League for one season.
 He then went to play for the Philadelphia Warriors in the first season of the Basketball Association of America in 1947.
 That same year, the Warriors won the BAA Finals over the Chicago Stags.
 He scored 10.4 points per game in the 1950–51 season, with 679 points in 65 games.
 In his eight seasons, he played 482 games, made 1279 out of 4087 shots for a .313 percentage, and 897 out of 1277 free throws for a .702 percentage.
 He four seasons in which he averaged more than 8 points a game.
 After a season where he averaged 1.9 points a game with 111 points in 58 games, he retired.